Centers and Azumaya loci of finite $W$-algebras

-(Step 4) By Lemma \ref{complete int}, $\Spec(\text{gr}(\tilde\cz))$ is a complete intersection of hypersurfaces.
+(Step 4) By Lemma \ref{complete int}, $\Specm(\text{gr}(\tilde\cz))$ is a (strict) complete intersection.
 According to Serre's theorem \cite[Chapter 4]{Se}, a complete intersection variety is normal if it is smooth outside of a subvariety of codimension 2.
-By (Step 3), $\Spec(\text{gr}(\tilde\cz))$ is normal, which implies (\ref{griso}).
+By (Step 3), $\Specm(\text{gr}(\tilde\cz))$ is normal, i.e., $\text{gr}(\tilde{\cz})$ is integrally closed, which implies (\ref{griso}).
 According to the analysis in (Step 2), we have known that $\tilde\cz=Z(\ct)$.
-The proof is completed.